slatedocs/slate/source/includes/_message.md

 }
 ```

-Command message, is used to directly ask remote applications to do an action.
+The Command message is used to directly ask remote applications to carry out an action.
 The most unexpected is when Command Message does NOT consider the feature flag.
 It is delivered to the remote application with a direct queue instead of routing through the decision maker(broker).

 Command message doesn't relate to message group, it called by single atom action.

 ## Type of command

-Each message put it command name in the type of header, with prefix of *command.*.
+Each message puts command name in the type of header, with prefix of *command.*.
 And the content is the arguments of the command.

-For example, the sample codes is a command for merging students, this command includes 3 arguments: the model name and the IDs of loser and winner.
+For example, the sample code is a command for merging students, this command includes 3 arguments: the model name and the IDs of loser and winner.

 ## The Response of Command